 Who participates in the investigation?

-Investigations may be managed by child protective services, by the police, or by both.
+Investigations may be managed by child protective services (CPS), by the police, or by both.
 When criminal acts may have taken place, only the police can make arrests.
-The team of professionals involved in investigations can include a protective services worker, a doctor, therapist, social worker and law enforcement officials.
+The team of professionals involved in investigations can include a child protective services worker, a doctor, therapist, social worker and law enforcement officials.
 Interviews may be held with the child, a non-offending parent, and the person suspected of sexually abusing.
-Sometime interviews are also held with the child’s brothers and sisters, and anyone else who may have knowledge about possible danger to the child such as neighbors, teachers, child care providers, doctors and therapists.
+Sometimes interviews are also held with the child’s siblings, and anyone else who may have knowledge about possible danger to the child such as neighbors, teachers, child care providers, doctors and therapists.
 As part of the investigation, the child is sometimes given a physical exam for the purpose of collecting evidence or attending to medical needs.
 Legally admissible confessions or disclosures often must be made directly to an investigator or professional.

 The difference between an “unsubstantiated” report and one that is “substantiated”: